Lalfakawma-Vangchhia/dashboard-automation/README.md

 ## Social-media OAuth configuration

-Facebook & Instagram will refuse login with the error **"Feature Unavailable: Facebook Login is currently unavailable for this app"** unless each user is authorised.
+Facebook, Instagram, and LinkedIn will refuse login with the error **"Feature Unavailable: Facebook Login is currently unavailable for this app"** unless each user is authorised.
 Follow these steps **for every teammate or test account**:

+### Facebook & Instagram Setup:
 1. **Facebook Developer Portal** → Your App → *Roles*.
    * Under **Testers**, click *Add* and enter your colleague's Facebook account email/username.
    * They will receive an invitation – they **must accept** it.